Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Template.ExpressionLength.md

 ## SYNOPSIS

-Use template expressions should not exceed the maximum length.
+Template expressions should not exceed the maximum length.

 ## DESCRIPTION

-Extemely long expressions may be difficult to read and debug.
+Extremely long expressions may be difficult to read and debug.
 Avoid using expressions that exceed 24,576 characters in length.

 ## RECOMMENDATION